VMware Cloud Well-Architected Framework for Google Cloud VMware Engine: Planning Principles

 When analyzing existing workloads, an organization should agree on a set of SLOs with the respective application owners.
 An organization should design a VMware Cloud environment that meets the SLOs for their end-users, while aligning to the established SLAs of the VMware Cloud Infrastructure Service provider.
 In addition, an organization should monitor and log key metrics to ensure that a VMware Cloud Infrastructure Service provider is meeting their SLAs.

-Note: VMware vRealize Operations Cloud and VMware vRealize Log Insight Cloud can be used to monitor the VMware Cloud SDDC and its workloads.
+Note: VMware Aria Operations Cloud and VMware Aria Operations for Logs can be used to monitor the VMware Cloud SDDC and its workloads.

 Assessing Existing Workloads and Infrastructure

 The initial assessment of the existing infrastructure and workloads is critical to enable an organization to successfully onboard into a VMware Cloud SDDC.